Brian Peckford: Premier

 In March 1984 the Supreme Court ruled that the federal government owned the right to develop minerals on the continental shelf off Canada's coast.
 Peckford shifted his efforts to gaining joint management and most of the revenues from offshore oil resources and embarked on a cross-Canada tour to drum up support for the province's position.
 In the September 4, 1984, federal election Brian Mulroney's Progressive Conservative Party won a large majority government.
 Prior to the election Mulroney had agreed to a fair deal for the province with regards to offshore energy resources.
 On February 11, 1985, less than six months since Mulroney's election victory, both levels of government signed the Atlantic Accord.
 The Accord granted Newfoundland significant decision-making powers and financial benefits.
 It made the federal and provincial governments equal partners in the management of offshore developments through the Canada-Newfoundland Offshore Petroleum Board.
-The Accord was widely hailed as a success for the Peckford administration and a turning point for the provincial economy.
+The Accord was widely hailed as a success for the Peckford government and a turning point for the provincial economy.

 Weeks after signing the Atlantic Accord, Peckford announced that an election would be held on April 2, 1985.
 He self-proclaimed himself the "Great Negotiator" for the Atlantic Accord but during the election he was hounded by teachers and public service employees who were upset with the two year government-imposed wage freeze.
 Fraser March, the president of the Newfoundland Public Employees Association, had pledged to campaign against "every Tory in the province".
 A poll released just days before the vote showed the Progressive Conservatives and Liberals were tied at 41.5 percent outside St. John's, while Peckford's Tories led in the capital city.
-However, the Progressive Conservatives won 49 per cent of the popular vote on election night, compared to 37 percent for the Liberals and 14 percent for the NDP.
+The Progressive Conservatives won 49 per cent of the popular vote on election night, compared to 37 percent for the Liberals and 14 percent for the NDP.